Current-induced re-entrant superconductivity and extreme nonreciprocal superconducting diode effect in valley-polarized systems: Formalism

 Here $h_{v}^0$ are the initial valley splitting field at $j_{ext} = 0$.
 It should be noted that the linear relation in Eq.~(\ref{Eq5}) is only an approximation.
-In principle, the applied current $j_{ext}$ which redistributes electron occupations on each vally can also refresh the value of $h_{v}^{0}$ simultaneously.
+In principle, the applied current $j_{ext}$ which redistributes electron occupations in each valley can also refresh the value of $h_{v}^{0}$ simultaneously.
 The rigorous self-consistent calculation of $h_{v}^{0}$ including the nonequilibrium electric current is a subtle question.
-For simplicity, we focus on a small current range where the impact of $j_{ext}$ on $h^{0}_{v}$ should be minor (see further discussions in Appendix B).
-And thus in the calculations, we just ignore the influence on $h_{v}^{0}$ on the right side of Eq.~(\ref{Eq5}) by the effect of $j_{ext}$.
+For simplicity, we focus on a small current range where the impact of $j_{ext}$ on $h^{0}_{v}$ should be minor (see further discussions in Appendix.~\ref{SEC-B}).
+And thus in the calculations, we just ignore the influence of $j_{ext}$ on $h_{v}^{0}$ in the right side of Eq.~(\ref{Eq5}).
+We fix the modified chemical potential $\tilde{\mu}=\tilde{\mu}^0$ (considering the electron occupation is fixed) and ignore the dependence of $\alpha_{\pm}$ on $h_v$ (consider the variation of $h_{v}$ is not large at a small current).
+Then, the coefficient $\alpha_{\pm}$ on the right of Eq.~(\ref{Eq5}) is just set as $\alpha_{\pm}(h_{v}^0, \tilde{\mu}^0)$, for simplicity.

-The breaking of intravalley inversion symmetry on the energy bands could naturally exist in twisted graphene systems \cite{Su}, as well as some materials with trigonal warping on the Fermi surface \cite{Hu}.
+The breaking of intravalley inversion symmetry on the energy bands could naturally exist in twisted graphene systems \cite{Su}, as well as some materials with trigonal warping effect on the Fermi surface \cite{Hu} (see more discussions in Appendix.~\ref{SEC-C}).
 Additionally, TRS guarantees opposite signs of $\alpha_{\pm}$.
-See Fig.~\ref{FIG1}(a), $j_{ext}$ could make $n_{-}$ larger and $n_{+}$ smaller, reducing the valley polarization $m$ and valley splitting field $h_{v}$ (denoted by red and cyan arrows).
+See Fig.~\ref{FIG1}(a), $j_{ext}$ will make $n_{-}$ larger and $n_{+}$ smaller, thereby reducing the valley polarization $m$ and valley splitting field $h_{v}$.